leskunberg/synaTudor/README.md

 the Lenovo X1 Fold 16 keyboard (VID:PID 17EF:613E over Bluetooth, 17EF:6142
 over USB).
 The sensor communicates via HID over hidraw.

-**USB mode is required** — the sensor needs both a command channel and an image channel (separate HID interfaces), and the image channel is only available over USB.
-Bluetooth mode exposes only a single hidraw device without the image channel, which is insufficient for fingerprint capture.

 ## Structure
 This project is split over multiple folders, all providing different parts of the functionality: